kirangeofran/tp/docs/UserGuide.md

 ### Borrowing books in the library: `borrow`
 Allows a user to borrow a book from the library's inventory if it is available.
 The book will be marked as borrowed, and a due date will be set for its return.
+The return date is set at a default of two weeks from the date of borrowing.

 Format:

 To borrow by book title : `borrow BOOK_NAME /by USER_NAME`

+* The command is case-sensitive, so `borrow `, the book title and user name must be typed exactly.

 To borrow by book index : `borrow INDEX /by USER_NAME`

-* The INDEX of the book can be seen using the list function.
+* The `INDEX` of the book can be seen using the default list command which is `list /sortby default`.
-* Books are borrowed for a default period of two weeks from the date of borrowing.
+* The command is case-sensitive, so `borrow ` and the  user name must be typed exactly.

+Note :

 * Users do not need to be pre-added.
 They can be added directly when using the borrow command.
 * If the specified book is not available for borrowing, or if there are no available copies left in the inventory,
 * an appropriate message will be displayed.